Skip to main content

 Maryport Residential Conversion Scheme

-The Maryport Residential Conversion Scheme (MRCS), launched on 21 March 2022, aims to help the owners of eligible properties carry out high-quality repair and restoration works that bring unoccupied first floor (or above) floorspace into use for residential purposes.
+The Maryport Residential Conversion Scheme (MRCS), launched on 21 March 2022, to help the owners of eligible properties carry out high-quality repair and restoration works that bring unoccupied first floor (or above) floorspace into use for residential purposes.

 Here is a map of the MCRS area: